 For .NET Core and ASP.NET Core applications, Visual Studio for Mac uses the .NET Core debugger.
 This debugger is also a cooperative debugger and works with the .NET runtime.

 To start debugging any application, always ensure that the configuration is set to Debug.
 The debug configuration provides a helpful set of tools to support debugging, such as breakpoints, using data visualizers, and viewing the call stack:

 To set a breakpoint in your IDE, click on the margin area of your editor, next to the line number of the code where you wish to break:

-You can view all the breakpoints that have been set in your code by going to the Breakpoints pad:
+You can view all the breakpoints that have been set in your code by going to the Breakpoints Window:

-To start debugging, select the target device or similar/emulator in your IDE:
+To start debugging, select the target browser, device, or simulator/emulator: